-The routes for all transport are reviewed during the summer term for the proceeding academic year, and may change on an annual basis.
-Additionally, the timings of transport may change in-year depending on whether changes are needed to be made to the route, For example, the inclusion of an additional child or a change of address.
+The routes for all travel arrangements are reviewed during the summer term for the proceeding academic year, and may change on an annual basis.
+Additionally, the timings of travel arrangements may change inyear depending on whether changes are needed to be made to the route, For example, the inclusion of an additional child or a change of address.